kelvinch9/Cat-Game/README.md

 When playing the game, your goal is to get the high score by traveling the farthest distance (distance = points) and collecting the most coins (each coin = 100 points). \
 You must avoid boxes or you will get a game over. \
 You may also collect a ghost for ghost mode (see below). \
-Press space to jump over boxes, collect coins, or collect a ghost. \
+Press "Space" to jump over boxes, collect coins, or collect a ghost. \
 Every 1000 distance, the game will speed up.
 There is a warning 50 distance before the speed up occurs.
 You will not have to jump over a box in the first 200 distance after the speed up (to give you a little time to figure out the speed), although you may already be above a box when speed up occurs (since your previous jump was still at the old speed).

 **Score:** \